bowfolios/bowfolios.github.io/index.md

 ![](images/profiles-page.png)

-The Projects page shows all of the currently defined Projects and their associated Profiles and Interests:
+The Projects page shows all the currently defined Projects and their associated Profiles and Interests:

 ![](images/projects-page.png)